 Applying compression to the lower leg encourages the blood or fluid flow upwards - support stockings are an option.

+Allowing the fluid to drain out of your ankle when sitting or lying down will help reduce swelling.
+Use a footstool or other supports to raise your legs as often as possible.
 Raising the ankle above your heart by lying down and propping your legs at an angle on pillows allows gravity and blood flow to reduce the swelling.

 The most common drugs for ankle swelling are diuretics to prevent fluid retention through increasing urination.
 Increased urine also helps to remove excess salt from the body.
 There are three types of diuretic useful for treating symptoms associated with issues causing ankle swelling: